 20. Use Pop-Up Garbage & Recycle Cans

-You might not think you need camping storage ideas for your trash … but, we do most of our camping in remote locations where we are boondocking in National Forests.
+You might not think you need a better way to store your trash, but, we do most of our camping in remote locations where we are boondocking in National Forests and trash is a huge problem.

 That means we have to haul our trash out when we leave.
 We love being able to recycle while we are camping so we have two pop-up bins for our waste items … one is our pop-up trash can … and the other is a pop-up recycle bin which is always more full than the trash can at the end of the weekend.